Conditional Extremes with Graphical Models: Methodology

 \subsection{Structured Conditional Multivariate Extreme Value Model}

-While a parametric model for the residual component of the CMEVM overcomes the main limitation faced when using the empirical distribution, it has the drawback of vastly increasing the number of parameters to be estimated.
-For example, the correlation matrix $\Sigma_{\mid i}$ that parameterises the MVAGG distribution described in the previous section, increases the number of parameters from order $d^2$ (the original CMEVM) to order $d^3$.
-We now explain how conditional independence structures can be used to address this challenge by introducing sparsity into the precision matrix $\Gamma_{\mid i}$ associated with $\Sigma_{\mid i}$.
+While a parametric model for the residual component of the CMEVM permits prediction in high dimensions, it has the drawback of vastly increasing the number of model parameters.
+Specifically, the correlation matrix $\Sigma_{\mid i}$ that parameterises the MVAGG distribution increases the number of parameters from order $d^2$ (the original CMEVM) to order $d^3$.
+We now explain how conditional independence structures can overcome this challenge by introducing sparsity into the precision matrix $\Gamma_{\mid i}$ associated with $\Sigma_{\mid i}$.